victor0989/Black_holes-Quantum_Optics_FPGA/README.md

 Exploring quantum circuits by combining Non-Hermitian photonic band winding, skin effects, dark matter properties, and Hamiltonian synthesis equations.
 ![Quantum circuit signals and channels analysis](https://github.com/victor0989/Black_holes-Quantum_Optics_FPGA/blob/main/FPGA_I2C_PROTOCOL/Quantum%20Circuit.png?raw=true)

+# Small steps -short -guide
+Guide for Filtering Frequencies of Space Signals Initial Preparations

+1. Install Necessary Software:
+2. Python: Make sure you have Python installed (preferably version 3.7 or higher).
+3. Python Libraries:
+[pip install numpy scipy matplotlib qiskit]

+# VHDL and Tools: Ensure you have a VHDL development environment, such as ModelSim or Xilinx ISE, to simulate and test your VHDL circuits.
+Set Up Your Environment:
+If you plan to use Docker or Kubernetes, install and configure Docker on your system.
+Consider using Docker Compose to facilitate the management of multiple containers.
+Modeling and Filtering Signals in Python

+# Acquire and Preprocess the Signals:
+Simulate or use data from signals coming from the telescope.
+You can simulate data using NumPy.

 # Practical: Qiskit, VHDL
  simulate the signals from your I2C-inspired Python script using quantum channels and gates in Qiskit, we’ll convert the concept of digital signal states into quantum states.
 We’ll use qubits to represent SDA and SCL channels, encoding "high" and "low" states as quantum states